 Note: Test Method is located in Annexes 1 and 2.
-Annex 1 describes the test procedure for displays with a viewable screen area measuring less than (<) 30 inches diagonal.
-Annex 2 describes the test procedure for displays with a viewable screen area measuring greater than or equal to (≥) 30 inches diagonal.
+Annex 1 describes the test procedure for displays with a viewable diagonal screen size measuring less than (<) 30 inches.
+Annex 2 describes the test procedure for displays with a viewable diagonal screen size measuring from 30 to 60 inches, inclusive.